The Sara Ahmad Medical Welfare Trust

 Two parallel systems exist in the healthcare system of Pakistan.
 One consists of public hospitals, and the other consists of private hospitals.
 The former is short even of basic healthcare facilities, and the latter is too costly for the people of Pakistan to afford.

 Here at The Pure Hands Foundation, we have developed The Sara Ahmad Medical Welfare Trust.
-Through the Trust, we have opened our first medical welfare dispensary in Rajanpur, Pakistan.
+In 2024 we opened our first medical welfare dispensary in Rajanpur, Pakistan.
+This dispensary ran for a duration of 4 months and is now closed due to a decision to take the dispensary mobile in 202

-Our in-house doctor will check each patient and our in-house pharmacist will prescribe them the necessary medicines.
-Our medical welfare dispensary in Rajanpur will open for 2 hours daily, between 4-6pm and will be accessible to the general public that struggle with private medical care.
+What Our in-house doctor would check each patient and our in-house pharmacist would prescribe them the necessary medicines.
+Our medical welfare dispensary in Rajanpur was open for 2 hours daily, between 4-6pm and was accessible to the general public that struggled with private medical care.
+We provided over 3,000 prescriptions in the 4 month period!

-We will provide the less fortunate with access to medical treatment.
-The medical welfare dispensary will cost 250,000 PKR* / £700 per month to run, with the support of your donations.
+We provided the less fortunate with access to medical treatment.
+The medical welfare dispensary cost 250,000 PKR* / £700 per month to run, with the support of your donations.

-This is a free service for patients to be assessed, diagnosed, and treated by the doctor.
-There is small fee of 50 PKR / £0.15p if a prescription is required, however this is a set amount regardless of how many medicines or treatments are needed.
-The reason for this small fee is to deter people from abusing the service, without a genuine medical need.
+This was a free service for patients to be assessed, diagnosed, and treated by the doctor.
+There was small fee of 50 PKR / £0.15p if a prescription was required, however this was a set amount regardless of how many medicines or treatments were needed.
+The reason for this small fee was to deter people from abusing the service, without a genuine medical need.

-Anyone who cannot afford the 50 PKR prescription fee, and is in need of medical treatment, will be assessed by the doctor and the prescription will be free of charge.
-We ensure that no person is left untreated, as our main priority is to provide accessible healthcare to those in need.
+Anyone who could not afford the 50 PKR prescription fee, and was in need of medical treatment, would be assessed by the doctor and the prescription would be free of charge.
+We ensured that no person that required medical treatment was left untreated, as our main priority was to provide accessible healthcare to those in need.

-As we are a non-profit organisation the small fee charged to patients, will be donated back into the Trust, to continue to supporting the medical welfare dispensary.
+As we are a non-profit organisation the small fee charged to patients, was donated back into the Trust, to continue supporting the medical welfare dispensary.

 For perspective, a regular doctors visit in Rajanpur would cost a minimum of 500 PKR* to be seen by the doctor, and a charge per medication / treatment at a minimum of 500 PKR*.
 Therefore, if a patient required malaria tablets this would cost them 1000 PKR* / £2.85.
 To us, £2.85 may not seem like a lot of money, however in Rajanpur this is equivalent to feeding their family for a week or clothing their child.